 Previous Post: Tall Ships In Toronto Harbour- July 2016

-Taking advantage of the Lower Don Trail, the Martin Goodman Trail, and an almost-traffic-free Lakeshore Road, I get a good ninety-minute cardio workout which I monitor with my Polar M400 GPS fitness tracker.
+Taking advantage of the Lower Don Trail, the Martin Goodman Trail, and an almost-traffic-free Lakeshore Road, I get an excellent ninety-minute cardio workout which I monitor with my Polar M400 GPS fitness tracker.
 After a cup of coffee at the Starbucks on Lakeshore in Port Credit, I ride back home.

 I did stop as I cycled past Ontario Place.
 It turns out that the 2016 Toronto Triathlon Festival was taking place.
 From the mess of bikes and wetsuits in the pic above, it looks like the cycling and the swimming have already been done.
 I would see participants running in the stretch from Ontario Place to the Humber River bridge as I continued on my way.